k-cross/blog/content/posts/let_it_crash.md

 def fun2(:expected_result1), do: :expected_result2
 def fun2(val), do: {:error, "Some message"}
 ```
-Any error that happens anywhere in this function call pipeline simply redirects to the error handler.
+Any error that happens in this function call pipeline simply redirects to it's function's error handler.
 There are many ways to deal with error cases but pattern matching on expected results with a catch all on the unexpected ones (or the well known error cases for more tailored responses) create a robust foundation with clear acceptance criteria.
 But notice, each function is handling errors here.
-Using the `with` here makes this cleaner since we don't need to handle errors in function arguments, but handling errors in each function call is not ideal either.
+Using `with` here makes this cleaner since we don't need to handle errors in function calls, but handling errors inside each function is not ideal either.

-Looking at a more complicated example should reveal a solution.
+Looking at a slightly more complicated example should demonstrate why.
 ```elixir
 # Some more blocking code
 def blocking_call({:msg1, val1}, :state) do